fadden/CiderPress2/cp2/Manual-cp2.md

 having files with identical names and different preservation methods in the same directory.

+When files are added without file type information, default types are provided.
+For ProDOS this is NON/$0000, for HFS BINA/CPII (generic binary).

 #### None (default) ####

 Resource forks, file types, and access flags are discarded.
 File dates will